Skip to main content

 “I have not seen him in two days at least.”

 “What about Parvati Bai?”
 He asked.
 The woman frowned at him first and then burst into laughter.
-“If you are asking if I see ghosts I don’t, she died when I was seven.”
+“If you are asking if I see ghosts, I don’t, she died when I was seven.”

-“No.” Jones shook his head confused, “I mean a younger woman, younger than Mohini maybe… she was about this tall, sings…” The woman shook her head confused.
+“No.” Jones shook his head, confused, “I mean a younger woman, younger than Mohini, maybe… she was about this tall, sings…” The woman shook her head, confused.
 She doubted Mohini knew any singer outside the Baiji Para Lanes.
 Jones was quiet.
 His mind raced.
 The woman bowed with a salaam, waited for Jones to offer her some money and went on her way, swaying her hip to the rhythm of a song she hummed as she swayed her purse in the air.

 Jones watched her go before wiping the sweat off his forehead.
 The morning sun and the scorching heat were the least of his concerns now.
 Why would Mohini lie?
 Why would she disappear like that?
-Jones got back to his car but his hand stopped at the steering wheel.
+Jones got back to his car, but his hand stopped at the steering wheel.
 He remembered how the forensics repeated that someone was passing on inside information.
 They suspected Nithercot was blackmailed.
 But what if he wasn’t?
 Jones went back home in a hurry.

 He rushed to the study room and ransacked through his documents from every secret compartment.
 Everything was right there.
 He turned each leaflet to double-check.
 His hand stopped at the edge of one of the leaflets.
 There was a red finger mark on it.
 Jones smelled it.
 Then he scrutinised the page.
-It was the information on the place and time of the concierge travelling to Calcutta.
+It was the information on the place and time of the concierge's travel to Calcutta.
 Jones’s heart dropped to his stomach.
 His lips trembled in anger.
 He sat down on the floor and felt sick as he remembered Mohini’s Alta-clad hands on the day of the Jalsa.
 He remembered not seeing her when Parvati Bai performed.
 He remembered how she appeared out of nowhere in his life.
-He eyed the red mark again with teary angry eyes.
+He eyed the red mark again with teary, angry eyes.
 He needed to do the needful.
 He stood up and inhaled.
-Adam Jones was fooled once, he would not be fooled again.
+Adam Jones was fooled once; he would not be fooled again.
 He had given his heart to an enemy.
 He picked up the receiver and dialled the office.

 “An arrest warrant is to be issued by the order of Adam Jones.
 Theft, Spying…” He spoke into the phone.